top of page

 Restrictions on Mineral Leasing Exploration and Extraction

 A lease agreement for a solar or wind energy farm typically grants the lessee exclusive use of the surface of the land.
-This is for the purpose of constructing the wind or solar energy farm and operating renewable energy infrastructure.
-This means that the mineral rights owner may be restricted from accessing or exploring for minerals on the surface of the land.
+This is to construct a wind or solar energy farm and operate renewable energy infrastructure.
+This means that the mineral rights owner may be restricted from accessing or exploring minerals on the surface of the land.

 If the lease is exclusive, the mineral owner may not be able to lease their minerals to a third party.
 They would need the consent of the lessee.
-Drilling operations can affect the surface estate that the energy project was developed on.
+Drilling operations can affect the surface estate the energy project was developed.

 • Solar panels take up a lot of surface space, which can hinder the areas for a drill site.